Shatrughna: Rage against Manthara

-The Slaying of Lavanasura
+Slaying of Lavanasura

 Although he played a relatively minor role in the Ramayana, Shatrughna was important to the main story and goal of the epic.
 His chief exploit was the killing of Lavanasura, the demon King of Madhupura (Mathura), who was a nephew of Ravana, the King of Lanka, slain by Rama.

 Lavanasura was the son of Madhu, the pious demon-king after whom the city of Madhupura was named.
 Madhu's wife and Lavanusara's mother Kumbhini was a sister of Ravana.
 Lavanasura was holder of the divine Trishula (Trident) of Lord Shiva, and nobody was able to kill him or prevent him from committing sinful activities.

-Shatrughna begged Rama and his elder brothers to allow him the opportunity to serve them by killing Lavanasura.
+Shatrughna requested Rama and his elder brothers to allow him the opportunity to serve them by killing Lavanasura.
 Shatrughna killed the demon with an arrow imbibed with the power of Vishnu.
 After Lavanasura's death, Rama crowned him King of Madhupura.

-Retirement
+Death

-After Rama, the seventh Avatar of Vishnu completed 11,000 years of perfectly pious rule upon earth, Shatrughna had divided his kingdom consisting of Madhupura and Vidisha between his sons Subahu and Shatrughati; and walked into the river Sarayu to return to his true and eternal Mahavishnu form.
-Bharata and Shatrughna followed him into the river and merged into Mahavishnu.
+Shatrughna divided his kingdom consisting of Madhupura and Vidisha between his sons Subahu and Shatrughati.
+After Rama, the seventh Avatar of Vishnu completed 11,000 years of perfectly pious rule upon earth, walked into the river Sarayu to return to his true and eternal Mahavishnu form, Bharata and Shatrughna also followed him into the river and later merged into Mahavishnu.